Adaptive Linear Programming Decoding of Nonbinary Linear Codes Over Prime Fields: Numerical Results

-The second class is constructed with the same pattern based on a random $(3,6)$-regular $(1000,500)$ LDPC code; the resulting nonbinary codes are denoted $\C^{(3)}_{3,6}$ (for $p=3$), $\C^{(5)}_{3,6}$ (for $p=5$), and $\C^{(7)}_{3,6}$ (for $p=7$), with results shown in \cref{fig:RandomLDPC}.
-This code has a much smaller check-node degree, hence PLP/CLP decoding is possible but extremely slow (see \cref{tab:resultsNumbers}).
-Interestingly, for this code the RPC algorithm does not significantly improve decoding performance even for $p=3$.
+The second class is constructed with the same pattern based on a random $(3,6)$-regular $(1000,500)$ LDPC code; the resulting nonbinary codes are denoted $\C^{(3)}_{3,6}$ (for $p=3$), $\C^{(5)}_{3,6}$ (for $p=5$), and $\C^{(7)}_{3,6}$ (for $p=7$), with results shown in Fig.~\ref{fig:RandomLDPC}.
+This code has a much smaller check-node degree, hence PLP/CLP decoding is possible but extremely slow (see Table~\ref{table:resultsNumbers}).
+Interestingly, for this code the RPC algorithm \eirikfinal{only improves decoding performance for fairly low error rates for $p=3$. } \revone{As for the codes above, we also plot the FER performance of the SP decoder with a maximum of $100$ iterations.
+Somewhat surprisingly, for $\C_{(3,6)}^{(3)}$, ALP decoding \eirikfinal{significantly} outperforms SP decoding for high SNRs due a \eirikfinal{quite high} error floor.
+This also seems to be the case for $\C_{(3,6)}^{(5)}$, \eirikfinal{but for a much lower error rate}, while for low SNRs there is some performance loss compared to SP decoding.
+For $\C_{(3,6)}^{(7)}$ there is no visible error floor with SP decoding.}

-\Cref{tab:resultsNumbers} shows that the proposed algorithms are clearly favorable in terms of decoding complexity compared with both CLP and PLP; in particular, they scale well with both block length and check node degree.
+Table~\ref{table:resultsNumbers} shows that the proposed algorithms are clearly favorable in terms of decoding complexity compared with both CLP and PLP; in particular, they scale well with both block length and check node degree.
 The complexity of the static LP decoders in contrast explodes with increasing check node degree and quickly becomes intractable.

 Note that, for ALP and $p$ fixed, the number of inequalities depends on the check node degrees only, such that it scales especially well for sparse codes.
-Examining the different LP formulations and the results from \cref{tab:resultsNumbers}, one can name various reasons for this performance gain.
+Examining the different LP formulations and the results from Table~\ref{table:resultsNumbers}, one can name various reasons for this performance gain.
 First, the number $np$ (using constant-weight embedding) of variables in ALP is much smaller even compared with PLP.
 Secondly, the number of constraints in the final linear program is virtually negligible as opposed to both static LP formulations.
 These two observations imply that the cost of a single simplex iteration is much lower in ALP than in PLP or CLP; the effect of this saving increases due to the much smaller number of simplex iterations observed for ALP.
 Finally, these advantages entirely outweigh the overhead introduced by solving several LP problems instead of one, as this number stays very small even for large codes. \end{notms}